snyk/driftctl/README.md

-# Cloudskiff
+# About driftctl
-Cloudskiff measures infrastucture as code coverage, and tracks cloud configuration drift.
+`driftctl` measures infrastucture as code coverage, and tracks cloud configuration drift.

 ## Why ?